norlab-ulaval/libnabo/README.md

 <img src="https://img.shields.io/static/v1?label=JetBrains TeamCity&message=CI/CD&color=green?style=plastic&logo=teamcity" />
 <br>
 <br>
 </div>

+libnabo provides a clean, legacy-free, scalar-type–agnostic API thanks to C++ templates.
 Its current CPU implementation is strongly inspired by [ANN], but with more compact data types.
+On the average, libnabo is 5% to 20% faster than [ANN].

+**Dependencies:**
-On the average, libnabo is 5% to 20% faster than [ANN]. libnabo depends on [Eigen], a modern C++ matrix and linear-algebra library. libnabo works with either version 2 or 3 of Eigen. libnabo also optionally depends on [Boost], a C++ general library, for Python bindings.
+- libnabo depends on [Eigen], a modern C++ matrix and linear-algebra library.
+- libnabo works with either version 2 or 3 of Eigen.
+- libnabo also optionally depends on [Boost], a C++ general library, for Python bindings.

+**Credit:**
-libnabo was developed by [Stéphane Magnenat](http://stephane.magnenat.net) as part of his work at [ASL-ETH](http://www.asl.ethz.ch) and is now maintained by [NorLab](https://github.com/norlab-ulaval).
+- libnabo was developed by [Stéphane Magnenat](http://stephane.magnenat.net) as part of his work at [ASL-ETH](http://www.asl.ethz.ch)
+- libnabo is now maintained by [NorLab](https://github.com/norlab-ulaval)

 If you are interested in a pure-[Rust](https://www.rust-lang.org/) version, check [that repository](https://github.com/enlightware/nabo-rs) out.